tsdataclinic/scout/README.md

 yarn seed-database-dev
 ```

 This might take a while.
-It will populate postgres and elasticsearch with data from three open data portals.
+It will populate postgres and OpenSearch with data from three open data portals.
 We intentionally do not add all 120+ portals to avoid waiting hours for this command to complete.
-If you wanted to populate your database with _all_ portals, then run `yarn seed-database-full`.
+If you wanted to populate your database with _all_ portals, then run `yarn seed-database-full-new`.
 This is **_not_** recommended during development.

 When you see the following message: